Find the therapist that best suits your needs.

 As a licensed psychotherapist with a PhD in International Psychology, I specialize in family conflict, uncoupling, anxiety disorders, complex trauma, personality disorders, and the overwhelming demands of modern parenthood.
 My approach blends clinical expertise with cultural humility, and it’s always rooted in the belief that healing isn’t one-size-fits-all.

 Over the past decade, I’ve worked across both private practice and community-based settings.
 I’ve led parenting classes, facilitated group and recreational therapy, supervised court-involved family visitations, and provided psychotherapy to incarcerated young adults.
 I’m especially passionate about supporting people impacted by systemic oppression and those navigating layered, evolving identities.
-Today, I also supervise emerging clinicians by supporting their growth into the next generation of mental health professionals.

 Yorkin A. Matos, LMSW